 machine executor (Linux and Winows images) and remote Docker jobs.

 |This is only available for installations on AWS, please contact your CircleCI account representative to request this for a static installation.|

-To configure VM service, it is best practice to select the AWS EC2 option in the Management Console Settings, which will allow CircleCI to run remote Docker and
+To configure VM service, it is best practice to select the AWS EC2 option in the Management Console Settings.
+This will allow CircleCI to run remote Docker and

 machine executor jobs using dedicated EC2 instances.

-You can provide a custom Amazon Machine Image (AMI) for VM service, as described in the sections below.
-If you do not provide a custom image, all
+You can provide custom Amazon Machine Image (AMIs) for VM service, as described in the sections below.
+If you do not provide any custom images, all

 machine executor and remote Docker jobs will be run on instances built with one of our default AMIs, which have Ubuntu 16.04, Docker version 18.06.3 and a selection of common languages, tools, and frameworks.
 See the

 picard-vm-image branch of our image-builder repository for details.
 To run Windows jobs you must supply a Windows AMI, without this Windows jobs will fail to run.